At a glance

 Language proficiency means a child has enough language skills to read, listen, write, and communicate well.

 An English language learner (ELL) is anyone who doesn’t speak English fluently or who is still learning English.
-If your child is an English language learner, the school must help her become literate in English.
-If you think she may also have learning and attention issues, you may be able to get extra support for those issues, too.
+The school must help ELLs become literate in English.
+If you think your child may also have learning and thinking differences, you may be able to get extra support for those issues, too.

 This printable mini-glossary can help explain some of the terms you may hear if you talk to the school.

 Academic English is the English language ability needed to participate in school.
 This is also called cognitive/academic language proficiency (CALP).

 Accommodations are classroom techniques or materials that are used to help struggling students work around difficulties.